Mbira: In popular culture

 Despite its Botswanan setting, the 1980 movie The Gods Must Be Crazy features a character playing the mbira.

-In the 2010 video game Donkey Kong Country Returns, one of main antagonists of the game is named Kalimba.
+In the 2010 video game Donkey Kong Country Returns, one of main antagonists of the game is named Krazy Kalimba.
 Being a member of the musical instrument-themed Tiki Tak Tribe, his design features a "crown" evoking the keys of a kalimba, and he plays kalimba music as part of his hypnotic chant used to make various animals do his bidding.